LEAVING SITE

 1993

-Sporanox (itraconazole) is a systemic (oral) medication available in 100 mg capsules and is used to treat fungal infections.
+Sporanox (itraconazole) is an oral medication available in 100 mg capsules and is used to treat fungal infections.

 Common Side Effects

-Skin rash, high triglyceride and liver tests, nausea, bloating, diarrhea, upset stomach, vomiting, abdominal pain, constipation or excess stomach gas, altered voice, inflammation of the sinuses, inflammation of the nose, upper respiratory tract infection, headache, dizziness, menstrual disorders, erectile dysfunction, confusion, tremors, sleepiness, fatigue, chills, muscle weakness or pain, painful joints, chest pain, swelling, generalized swelling, unpleasant taste, hair loss, inflammation of the pancreas, fever or excessive sweating.
-Uncommon but possible side effects include liver toxicity and cardiac toxicity.
+High triglyceride and liver tests, nausea, bloating, diarrhea, upset stomach, vomiting, abdominal pain, constipation or excess stomach gas, altered voice, inflammation of the sinuses, inflammation of the nose, upper respiratory tract infection, headache, dizziness, menstrual disorders, erectile dysfunction, confusion, tremors, sleepiness, fatigue, chills, muscle weakness or pain, painful joints, chest pain, swelling, generalized swelling, unpleasant taste, hair loss, inflammation of the pancreas, fever or excessive sweating.
+Uncommon but possible side effects include heart, liver, and nerve problems, hypersensitivity, severe skin disorder, blurry or double vision, tinnitus, photosensitivity, urinary incontinence, and hearing loss symptoms.

 Drug Interactions